FOR PART 1 OF BALLADEER’S BLOG’S EXAMINATION OF MARVEL’S SUPERHEROINE MANTIS CLICK HERE

 Back to the mystically isolated room with the Scarlet Witch, Miss Harkness and the black cat Ebony.
 Miss Harkness eventually warns Wanda about a mystic menace about to strike, when in a flash of light, the villain Necrodamus appears.

 Necrodamus was the shadowy figure who sicced the storm on Agatha and the two superteams at Midnight.
 He carries his usual box for collecting souls.
-Necrodamus talks about how – when he clashed with the Defenders months earlier – they stopped him from obtaining the few final souls necessary to free him from his damnation and condemn the boxed souls in his place.
+Necrodamus talks about how – when he clashed with the Defenders months earlier – they stopped him from obtaining the Sub-Mariner’s soul when the stars were in proper alignment.

 Yep, Necrodamus has mystic powers to rival Doctor Strange and physical strength to go man-to-man against the Hulk and the Sub-Mariner.
 Here in this room he intends to complete his “collection” of souls.